-At each meeting of the Board of Directors, the independent directors meet without the non-independent director or members of management of the Corporation present.
+At each meeting of the Board of Directors, the independent directors meet without the non-independent directors or members of management of the Corporation present.
+During the fiscal year ended December 31, 2012, the independent directors met without the non-independent directors 4 times.